 Supplements are not able to replace the nutrients you get from real foods.

-Supplements can be beneficial, especially for nutrients that are lacking in the diet, It is much more important to eat real, nutritious foods than to count on supplements to provide the nutrients you need.
+They can be beneficial, especially for nutrients that are lacking in the diet.
+It is much more important to eat real, nutritious foods than to count on supplements to provide the nutrients you need.

 Diets or Lifestyle Change